Edwin L. Heller

 Edwin Lewis Heller (December 5, 1918 - May 17, 2004) was a United States Air Force lieutenant colonel and a flying ace, who was credited in destroying 5.5 enemy aircraft in aerial combat and 14 enemy aircraft on the ground during World War II.
 He also served in the Korean War, where he was credited in destroying 3.5 enemy aircraft before he was subsequently shot down and taken prisoner.

 Early life

 Heller was born on December 5, 1918, in Philadelphia, Pennsylvania.

 Military career

 On March 16, 1942, Heller enlisted in the Aviation Cadet Program.
-He completed his preflight traning at Maxwell and Craig Fields in Alabama, before proceeding with primary training at Dorr Field in Florida.
+He completed his preflight training at Maxwell and Craig Fields in Alabama, before proceeding with primary training at Dorr Field in Florida.
 After completing his advanced training at Spence Field in Georgia and gunnery training at Eglin Field in Florida, he was commissioned in the United States Army Air Forces and awarded his pilot wings on February 16, 1943.